ycatbink0t/agent/README.md

 $ npm install --save

-# How to start server
+# How to start client

 $ npm run prod